sag1v/debuggr.io/content/blog/react-setstate-is-not-a-function/index.md

 - Was countUp called with call / apply / bind? - No.
 - Was countUp called as an object method? - Yes, `this` is the object left to the dot - The auto created object inside `App` in this case (the instance).

-While this works great, we are again passing a new function on each render cycle, although it won't create any issue most of the time you might want to create this function once.
-We can do that with [class fields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Class_fields#Public_instance_fields) - Note that at the time this article was written, class fields are a proposal in stage 3.
+While this works great, we are again passing a new function on each render cycle, although it won't create any issues most of the time, you might want to create this function once.
+We can do that with [class fields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Class_fields#Public_instance_fields) - Note that at the time this article was written, class fields are a proposal on stage 3.

 ```jsx{7,17}
 class App extends React.Component {